Exact and Approximate Counting of Database Repairs: Introduction

-Concerning Question (2), although we do not establish a complete classification, we provide results that, apart from being interesting in their own right, are crucial steps towards a complete classification (Theorem~\ref{the:apx-main-result}).
-After discussing the difficulty underlying a proper dichotomy (it will resolve the challenging open problem of whether counting maximal matchings in a bipartite graph is approximable), we show that, for every set $\dep$ of FDs with an LHS chain (up to equivalence) and a CQ $Q$ (even with self-joins), $\sharp \prob{Repairs}(\dep,Q)$ admits an FPRAS.
-On the other hand, we show that there is a very simple set $\dep$ of FDs such that, for every SJFCQ $Q$, $\sharp \prob{Repairs}(\dep,Q)$ does not admit an FPRAS (under a standard complexity assumption).
-The latter exploits the technique of gap amplification, used to prove inapproximability of optimization problems~\cite{Has01}.
+\item Concerning Question 2, although we do not establish a complete classification, we provide results that, apart from being interesting in their own right, are crucial steps towards a complete classification.
+We first reveal the difficulty underlying a proper approximability/inapproximability dichotomy by discussing that such a result will resolve the challenging open problem of whether counting maximal matchings in a bipartite graph is approximable.
+We then show that, for every set $\dep$ of FDs with an LHS chain (up to equivalence) and a CQ $Q$ (even with self-joins), $\sharp \prob{Repairs}(\dep,Q)$ admits an FPRAS (item (1) of Theorem~\ref{the:apx-main-result}).
+On the other hand, we show that there exists a very simple set $\dep$ of FDs such that $\sharp \prob{Repairs}(\dep)$ does not admit an FPRAS (item (2) of Theorem~\ref{the:apx-main-result}), which in turn allows us to show that, for every SJFCQ $Q$, $\sharp \prob{Repairs}(\dep,Q)$ does not admit an FPRAS (item (3) of Theorem~\ref{the:apx-main-result}).
+As usual, these inapproximability results hold under a standard complexity-theoretic assumption.
+The inapproximability of $\sharp \prob{Repairs}(\dep)$ exploits the interesting technique of gap amplification, used to prove inapproximability of optimization problems~\cite{Has01}. \end{itemize}

+\paragraph{Roadmap.} In Section~\ref{sec:preliminaries}, we recall the basics on relational databases, FDs and CQs.
+The problems of interest are formally defined in Section~\ref{sec:problem-definition}.
+In Section~\ref{sec:lhs-chain-fds}, we introduce the class of FDs with a left-hand side chain that plays a crucial role in our analysis.
+A definitive answer to Question 1 stated above is provided in Section~\ref{sec:exact-counting}, whereas a partial answer to Question 2 is given in Section~\ref{sec:apx-counting}.
+We conclude in Section~\ref{sec:future-work} by briefly discussing our results and giving directions for future research.
+For the sake of readability, several technical details and proofs are given in a clearly marked appendix.